marhallab/Portfolio/README.md

 # My website

 The website is done with Vue 3, using vitejs.
-I had some fun using mutiple external js libraries for some cool visuel effects.

-As for the contact form, i'm using EmailJS to receive the emails from my code.
+As for the contact form, i'm using EmailJS to receive the emails.

-This website is deployed and hosted with netlify
+This website is deployed and hosted with netlify.

 https://medrhallab.com/